bmrf/tron/README.md

     \tron\resources\stage_7_wrap-up\email_report\SwithMailSettings.xml

 Specify your SMTP server, username, and password.
-After specifying your settings you can use the `-er` flag to have Tron send the email report.
+After specifying your settings you can use the `-er` switch to have Tron send the email report.
 The summary logs (`tron_removed_files.txt` and `tron_removed_programs.txt`) will be attached as well.

 Keep in mind the username and password for the email account will be stored in PLAIN TEXT so don't leave it lying around on a system you don't trust.

 # CHANGE DEFAULTS (advanced)

 If you don't want to use the command-line and don't like Tron's defaults, you can change the following default variables.
-Keep in mind command-line flags will always override their respective default option when used.
+Keep in mind command-line switches will always override their respective default option when used.

 **Edit this file**: `\tron\resources\functions\tron_settings.bat`